-Anishnawbe Mushkiki delivers holistic traditional programs in a culturally appropriate manner, which reflect Aboriginal culture, values and traditions.
+Anishnawbe Mushkiki delivers holistic traditional programs in a culturally appropriate manner, which reflect Indigenous culture, values and traditions.

 Our traditional healing tenets are to promote individual responsibility for health and lifestyle, to have respect for others and for one’s own personal integrity and to apply and practice values of acceptance and empowerment while understanding human growth and development as it pertains to all of the Seven Grandfather Teachings.